 To submit your work: Simply mail Mookychick’s editor Magda Knight at email@example.com with your idea or finished piece.
 You can address your email however you wish.
 “Dear Editrix” is fine, as is “Hi there, mooks”.

 We love personal stuff.
-If you want to do a photo blog about your baby albino hedgehog, that’s great.
+If you want to do a photo blog about your favourite wardrobe items or your shrine, that’s great.
 We love it when people share their discoveries and interests, from cosplay to crafting, from vegan recipes to compiling cryptic crosswords or making Makie dolls.
 If you want to share your thoughts on faith, spirituality and/or magical practice, from paganism or the occult to atheism, that’s amazing.
 If you’ve done a DIY fashion shoot, or you’ve gone to an underground event and taken pictures of it, or discovered ten ways to wear that one corset, or want to share a makeup look you’ve invented, we’d love to see it.
 If you want to give your own personal tips on binding in safety and comfort, yes please.
 Any personal tips you want to share about health, beauty or the general living of life will make someone’s day.

 Reviews and interviews: We love reviews of books, games, comics, music and events.
 If you can wangle an interview with someone whose work you love, all power to you!
 See our full guidelines on how to become a reviewer for Mookychick and get glorious books and music while supporting creative women.

 Self-care: Thoughts and tips on any aspect of self-care, health and mental health will be gratefully received, and your words will help others out there.
 If you’ve found a range of online tools or methods to help with anxiety, or you’ve built yourself a self-care reading nook, or you wish to share personal experiences you think a person might benefit from… then thank you.
 Please bear in mind that we aim to include trigger warnings where appropriate.